 |$500 (combined maximum of $2,500)|

-Program requirements: Be a permanent MGED residential electric customer who resides in a single-family detached, single-family attached (up to four dwelling units) or mobile home or apartment/condo (up to four dwelling units); Have a pre-qualifying Home Energy Evaluation (audit) completed within the last 2 years before installation of your system.
+Program requirements: Be a permanent MGED residential electric customer who resides in a single-family detached, multi-family attached (up to four dwelling units) or mobile home or apartment/condo (up to four dwelling units); Have a pre-qualifying Home Energy Evaluation (audit) completed within the last 2 years before installation of your system.
 Confirm your prequalification with Abode prior to having the system installed!
 Allow a post-installation inspection if requested.
 If applying for the replacement bonus; Removal confirmation of Central A/C or HP unit on either the invoice or disposal/haul-away documentation.